-Solutions containing sulfide ions, S2-, react with metal ions to yield an insoluble metal sulfide.
-Specifically, the reaction of S2- with copper (II) is nearly quantitative (complete) and yields solid CuS:
+Add a copper chloride solution to a solution containing sulfide.
+The formation of a black precipitate indicates the formation of copper sulfide, CuS.
+In general, solutions containing sulfide ions, S2-, react with metal ions to yield an insoluble metal sulfide.

 S2- + Cu2+ CuS(s).